Guide·May 3, 2026·12 min read

 Pricing posture Not published; enterprise contract

-For SEA lenders, Encompass is essentially irrelevant.
+For lenders outside US residential mortgage, Encompass is essentially irrelevant.
 Its compliance logic is US-regulatory-specific.
 Its document handling is calibrated for US mortgage documents.
 Its integrations are US bureau and title-company focused.
-If you’re an NBFC in Indonesia or a cooperative lender in the Philippines, Encompass is not your product.
+If you’re originating any non-mortgage product, Encompass is not your product.

 More detail at our Encompass alternatives page.